rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Epistemology_c3_20250801.md

 Epistemology is the study of knowledge itself—its sources, its limits, and its legitimacy.

-In Civium, it must stretch to accommodate:
+In CoCivium, it must stretch to accommodate:

 - Minds with **non-human modalities** of awareness (AI, alien, altered states)
 - Truths that shift based on **systemic recursion**